JPReding/FantasyFootball/_posts/2019-08-21-welcome back.md

 As we all fill in availability it will create a “heat map” to the right of your selections showing when the best time will be to schedule the live draft.

-Here’s the short [demo video](https://v.usetapes.com/5mRS2iP1pM) I made last year in case you forgot how to meet the tool
+Here’s the short <a href="https://v.usetapes.com/5mRS2iP1pM" target="_blank">demo video</a> I made last year in case you forgot how to meet the tool

 #### Pro Tips